Preface I

 Photo by Atlantic Ambience on Pexels.com

 It seems a lot!
 But do not be intimidated.
 Really, it is just a matter of hanging with the story.
-Do that and tackling this consequential topic hopefully will be easy, much like witnessing a cascade of dominoes!
+Do that and tackling this consequential topic you should find easy, much like witnessing a cascade of dominoes!

 Make a one-time donation